 Spending 20 years of her life in the beautiful city of Vienna, Anna journeyed through several places around the world, and it was in Marseille, in the south of France, where she felt her inspirations come to life.
 Rich in both history and culture, Anna revealed, “Marseille is the oldest city in France and was founded by Ancient Greeks.
 It has plenty of history and a mixture of cultures, similar to New York.
 And the magical light in that region was an inspiration to Cezanne and Van Gogh.
 I started to explore black & white photography there and spent hours in the darkroom developing my pictures.
 This is where my passion for photography started and it has been an amazing journey since then!”

 As a New Yorker and an avid globetrotter, Anna felt constrained by the effects of the pandemic, saying, “Lockdown started in March 2020, and I was by myself.
 Life stopped, no social life, no events, no friends, everybody was scared.
 We didn’t know what was going on.
-In the first days of the pandemic.
-I thought to myself, ‘I’ll get depressed, this is crazy, what am I doing?
-I cannot meet anyone’, I’m a very social person.
-It was very challenging.
+In the first days of the pandemic, I thought to myself, ‘I’ll get depressed, this is crazy, I cannot meet anyone’, I’m a social person.
+It was challenging.
 So I started to brainstorm,” perusing through her phone, she scrolled through Instagram and read a post that said, ‘In the middle of difficulty lies opportunity’, an attributed quote by John Archibald Wheeler.